serverless-components/tencent-examples/python3-helloworld/README_EN.md

 ### 3. Deploy

-You can user following command to deploy the APP.
+You can use following command to deploy the APP.

 ```bash
 serverless deploy